mrmoje/mrmoje.github.io/content/network_interface_naming.md

 Slug: linux_network_interface_naming
 Category: Networking
 Author: James Nzomo
-Summary: About the transition from classic Linux network interface naming scheme and onto something better and why it matters
+Summary: About how net-if's get their names - from the classic kernel to the biosdevname and systemd-udev way.

 # Intro
-If you are running a recent ubuntu release ( > 15.XX ), you've probably noticed that your net interfaces have been rebranded.
+If you are running a recent ubuntu release ( > 15.XX ), you've probably noticed that your net interfaces have been "rebranded".
 Maybe this noticing came in the form of your sripts being broken....your `/etc/network/if-up.d/XXX` script or vagrant-libvirt deploy failed because you hard coded an interface name in your scripts (bad practice which im guilty of).
 It worked previously on your